r-vage/ComfyUI_RvTools/README.md

 ## License

-This project is licensed under GPL-3.0 (see `LICENSE`).
+This project is licensed under the Apache License 2.0 (see `LICENSE`).
 Check the license before embedding parts of this project in other software.

 ## Beginner-friendly installation